 2 Years Before Cybathlon 2020

 I applied for Cybathlon 2020 over 2 years ago, but became worried that there were not enough improvements to the Berkelbike to win.
 The combined team, ImperialBerkel didn't have enough resources for custom complex development on top of event expenses.
-Berkelbike was, and still is, a relatively small company and was not in the position to fund high development costs of £30,000+.
+Berkelbike was, and still is, a relatively small company and was not in the position to fund high development costs.

 Building the Race Bike

-I was determined to make my own modifications, with the help of my carers and managed to complete Phase I of the development, but it personally cost me £5,000 over the first year and was physiologically very strenuous.
-A further £3000 was generously contributed towards development and training costs by Charlie’s Charity and the Bucks Talented Athlete Award.
+I was determined to make my own modifications and managed to complete Phase I of the development.
+Some money was generously contributed towards development and training costs by Charlie’s Charity and the Bucks Talented Athlete Award.
 Otherwise it wasn't looking great and development progress halted as funds dwindled.

 The seat was the main issue and we got it to a stage of functioning reasonably well, but it made the bike too heavy and dangerous to ride.